-8.5 The school admin team is responsible for maintaining records of bookings and for identifying the sums due from each academy.
-Payments must be made in advance for the use of facilities.

-- 8.6 The MAT Business Manager / MAT Office Manager is responsible for issuing invoices to hirers. - 8.7 No debts should be written off without the express approval of the Governing Body (the DFE's prior approval is also required if debts to be written off are above the value set out in the annual funding letter).
-Authority has been delegated to the Executive Headteacher to write off individual debts up to a maximium amount of £100.
+- 8.5 The school admin team is responsible for maintaining records of bookings and for identifying the sums due from each academy.
+Payments must be made in advance for the use of facilities. - 8.6 The MAT Finance Manager or MAT Premises Manager and Finance Assistant is responsible for issuing invoices to hirers. - 8.7 No debts should be written off without the express approval of the Governing Body (the DFE's prior approval is also required if debts to be written off are above the value set out in the annual funding letter).
+Authority has been delegated to the Executive Headteacher to write off individual debts up to a maximum amount of £100.